 • For people with learning disabilities, there is typically a significant and unexpected difference between the person’s achievement and ability levels.

-• A person with LD may be able to express ideas orally, fluently and eloquently; however, they may be unable to write the same ideas on paper using correct sentence structure, punctuation, capitalization, and/or spelling.
+• A person with LD may be able to express ideas orally, fluently and eloquently.
+However, they may be unable to write the same ideas on paper using correct sentence structure, punctuation, capitalization, and/or spelling.

 • A person with LD experiences some type of processing difficulty.